tesfatesfaye/Prodo/README.md

 # Prodo
 Prodo is a productivity application built atop the MERN (MongoDB, Express.js, React.js, Node.js) stack, a plethora of auxiliary libraries and third-party APIs services.
-It's aimed at offering the premium paid features of applications like Todist and Evernote, with additional features such as GPT-4 integration, absolutely free of charge.
+It's aimed at offering the premium paid features of applications like Todist and Evernote,  absolutely free of charge with additional features such as GPT-4 integration, via use of personal api keys being also planned.
 Although the application is fully functional as is, the development process is ongoing with many more features to be added.

 ## Prerequisites